memoria-io/reactive/README.md

           new compacted topic
 * [x] Streaming
     * [x] Stream api for usage in event sourcing
-* [ ] Performance and benchmarks project "atom-performance"
+* [ ] Performance and benchmarks project "reactive-performance"
 * [ ] JVM Profiling
 * [ ] More structured releases based on PRs

 ## Release notes

+* `20.21.0`
+    * Using last key in ESMsgStream instead of pipelineStateRepo
 * `20.0.0`
     * Moved reactive out of `memoria-io/atom` repo
     * Nats pull based reactive approach instead of server push